 My background training is in Biological Sciences, focusing on Biology and Health during my PhD and later becoming a Research Assistant at the Department of Pulmonary and Critical Care Medicine of the University of Pittsburgh, USA, working on the same topic.
 When returning to France, I assumed a Research Assistant position at INSERM, University of Medicine, Nancy, before joining the Luxembourg Institute of Health (LIH) as a researcher in 2005.
 As head of the Cardiovascular Research Unit, my main interest is the discovery and validation of novel RNA biomarkers and therapeutic targets of cardiac disease.
 Since my research is translational and I believe that collaboration can forward this area of research, I founded the Cardiolinc network to bring together complementary expertise from clinicians, basic researchers, statisticians, bioinformaticians, systems biologists, and industrials, towards the satisfaction of unmet medical needs.

 I have a background in Biological Sciences and Biotechnology, with expertise in Molecular Biology.
 During my PhD studies in Brazil and USA, at the Institute for Systems Biology, I specialized in Epigenetics of physical exercise and focused on microRNA research.
-Before joining the Cardiovascular Research Unit at the Luxembourg Institute of Health (LIH), I lectured Molecular Biology and Biochemistry at Centro Universitário do Distrito Federal – UDF, Brazil, and co-founded the Instituto Ciência para Saúde (Science for Health Institute), which aims to communicate scientific research and innovation applied to disease prevention and treatment.
+Before joining the Cardiovascular Research Unit at the Luxembourg Institute of Health (LIH), I was an Associate Professor of Molecular Biology and Biochemistry at Centro Universitário do Distrito Federal – UDF, Brazil, and co-founded the Instituto Ciência para Saúde (Science for Health Institute), which aims to communicate scientific research and innovation applied to disease prevention and treatment.
 I have a passion for inspiring young people to study science by breaking down academic and cultural barriers and to educate the general public about how science works.
-Currently, I develop translational research on cardiovascular disease and RNA-based biomarkers and as coordinator of the Cardiolinc network, I facilitate and initiate collaborations to advance research in cardiovascular disease and improve human health.
+Currently, I develop translational research on cardiovascular disease and RNA-based biomarkers and, as coordinator of the Cardiolinc network, I facilitate and initiate collaborations to advance research in cardiovascular disease and improve human health.

 Costanza Emanueli, PhD, Professor, BHF Chair of Cardiovascular Science